tflosse/Cheat-Sheets/Ruby/Ruby-Classes.md

 > A declarative approach (WHAT): “Table for two, please.”

+Declarative languages contrast with imperative languages which specify explicit manipulation of the computer’s internal state; or procedural languages which specify an explicit sequence of steps to follow.

+In computer science, declarative programming is a programming paradigm that expresses the logic of a computation without describing its control flow.

 ```js
 // Imperative for afunction called double which takes in an array of numbers and returns a new array after doubling every item in that array.
 function double (arr) {